Co-ed independent day school in Boston's Back Bay for academically adventurous students in grades 9–12

 How and when do students sign up for AP exams?
 How much do they cost?

-In November, Commonwealth students sign up with their advisors to take the appropriate exams ($97 per exam), and the school registers them.
-Changes can be made to student signups after November 15, but there is a College Board fee associated with any such change; there is a flat fee $40 to cancel a test and $40 to add a test plus the cost of the test ($97).
+Early in the fall semester, Commonwealth students sign up with their advisors to take the appropriate exams ($99 per exam), and the school registers them.
+Changes can be made to student signups after November 15, but there is a College Board fee associated with any such change; there is a flat fee $40 to cancel a test and $40 to add a test plus the cost of the test ($99).
 We strongly encourage students to make their final decisions regarding AP exams before the order deadline has passed.

 Per the College Board’s schedule, we administer AP exams at Commonwealth during the first two weeks of May.